tylottr/demo-echo/README.md

 ## Docker Build

-If building in Docker, run `docker build -t demo-message .` while in this folder to package this application into a Container.
+If building in Docker, run `docker build -t demo-echo .` while in this folder to package this application into a Container.